flutter/website/flutter-for-android.md

 ## What is the equivalent of an AsyncTask or IntentService on Android

-In Android, when you want to access a Network resource you would typically spawn an AsyncTask that would run code outside of the UI thread to prevent your UI from blocking.
+In Android, when you want to access a network resource you would typically spawn an AsyncTask that would run code outside of the UI thread to prevent your UI from blocking.
 The AsyncTask has a thread pool that manages the threads for you.